 NYIB Network Honors Outstanding Contributors

-(August 6, 2013) — Credit Union professionals were recognized at the National Youth Involvement Board’s (NYIB) 2013 Annual Conference in late July/early August in San Diego, CA. Two individuals were chosen for their exemplary work in youth marketing and financial education and leadership development.
-Both awards were kept confidential until the Wednesday evening awards event aboard the Spirit of San Diego dinner cruise on July 31st.
+Among the professionals recognized at the National Youth Involvement Board’s (NYIB) 2011 Annual Conference in late July in Pittsburgh, PA, two were chosen for exemplary work in youth marketing, youth education and leadership development.
+Both awards were kept confidential until the Thursday, July 28th awards event at the City Center Marriott.

-The National Youth Involvement Board invites nominees for annual recognition including the Delegate and Volunteer of the Year, along with scholarship winners to attend its NYIB Annual Conference.
-More information can be found at http://www.nyib.org/conference_scholarships.php, where updates for 2013-2014 will soon be posted.
+The National Youth Involvement Board invites nominees for annual recognition including the Delegate and Volunteer of the Year, along with scholarship winners to attend its NYIB Annual Conference, National Credit Union Foundation Development Education Training, and the World Council of Credit Unions Young Credit Union People Program (WYCUP).
+Background information is at http://www.nyib.org/conference_scholarships.php, where new information for 2012 will soon be posted.